2018 MHQP Perinatal Care Guidelines

 - Counsel on proper nutrition, exercise (30 minutes of moderate activity per day), and weight management (review gestational weight-gain goal, based on patient's BMI).

-- Discuss the use of folic acid and iron supplements.
+- Discuss the use of iron supplements.

 - Discuss foods to avoid or limit during pregnancy.